ChainSafe/game-docs-v2/docs/v2/9_minting-with-voucher.md

 :::

 Voucher minting (also known as lazy minting or "just-in-time minting") allows a number of use-cases that enable developers to implement mechanics such as play-to-earn (P2E).
 The basic idea is that a developer can cryptographically sign a voucher (containing the data of the NFT to be minted) allowing a player to present this signature together with the NFT data to the contract to mint the NFT.
 Vouchers that are issued to the player are single-use vouchers to prevent replay attacks where the same voucher is used to mint multiple items.
-The minting is paid for by the user minting the asset so that the \
-\
-When a player calls the `redeem` function on the ERC721 or ERC1155 contract, the signature is validated and if this signature is valid, then the NFT is minted.\
+The minting is paid for by the user minting the asset so that When a player calls the `redeem` function on the ERC721 or ERC1155 contract, the signature is validated and if this signature is valid, then the NFT is minted.

-\
-One of the major advantages of voucher minting is that the Gas cost of minting the NFT is paid by the user calling the `redeem` function and generating the vouchers off-chain costs the developer nothing other than time.\
+One of the major advantages of voucher minting is that the Gas cost of minting the NFT is paid by the user calling the `redeem` function and generating the vouchers off-chain costs the developer nothing other than time.
-\

 The Voucher Signer server component can be a standalone service or it could be integrated into existing backend services of the game.
-This service must be run by the developer themselves, as game \
+This service must be run by the developer themselves.
-\

 For more information on how voucher minting works, you can refer to [this NFT School article](https://nftschool.dev/tutorial/lazy-minting/#how-it-works).

 ![](<v2Assets/Lazy Minting.png>)

-The general flow for voucher minting is as follows:\
+The general flow for voucher minting is as follows:

 1. A player completes an in-game action (eg. wins a battle in the game) earning themselves the right to mint an NFT.